OpenScienceLabs/opensciencelabs.github.io/pages/partnership/index.md

 - **Resource Provision**: Offer tools, datasets, or platforms that can aid in the development of open-source projects.

+## Community Partners

+Community Partners are people from our community who are leading initiatives that can help others learn, collaborate, and contribute.
+These initiatives can include events, educational materials, courses, mentoring, office hours, and other community-led opportunities.

+Visit the [Community Partners](/partnership/community/) page to discover current opportunities or suggest an initiative for OSL to publicize.

 ## How to Apply

 If your organization is interested in partnering with Open Science Labs, please